anentropic/ocaml-spectrum/README.md

 # spectrum
 Library for colour and formatting in the terminal.

 It's a little DSL which is exposed via OCaml `Format` module's ["semantic tags"](https://ocaml.org/api/Format.html#tags) feature.
-String tags are defined for ANSI styles such as bold, underline etc and for named colours from the [xterm 256-color palette](https://www.ditig.com/256-colors-cheat-sheet), as well as 24-bit colours via CSS-style hex codes and RGB or HSL values.
+String tags are defined for ANSI styles such as bold, underline etc and for named colours from the [xterm 256-color palette][1], as well as 24-bit colours via CSS-style hex codes and RGB or HSL values.

-It's inspired by the examples given in ["Format Unraveled"](https://hal.archives-ouvertes.fr/hal-01503081/file/format-unraveled.pdf#page=11), a paper by Richard Bonichon & Pierre Weis, which also explains the cleverness behind OCaml's (mostly) type-safe format string system.
+It's inspired by the examples given in ["Format Unraveled"](https://hal.archives-ouvertes.fr/hal-01503081/file/format-unraveled.pdf#page=11), a paper by Richard Bonichon & Pierre Weis, which also explains the cleverness behind OCaml's highly type-safe format string system.

 ### Goals